 The objective to maintain sufficient credits in the Reserve Account to replace lost or impaired credits was partially met.
-The balance of credits in the Reserve Account is presently below the total number of credits available as of December 31, 2019.
+The balance of credits in the Reserve Account is presently below the total number of credits available as of December 31, 2020.
 However, the Reserve Account balance has been slowly growing and should be left to continue to grow.
 No reports of impaired credits were received in the reporting period; thus there were no "draws" upon the Reserve Account of pooled credits.

 Table 20.
-Habitat-based objectives and whether the objectives were met within each Service Area and on a statewide basis, as of December 31, 2019.
+Habitat-based objectives and whether the objectives were met within each Service Area and on a statewide basis, for the 2020 reporting period

 Habitat-Based Objectives Met?
-Yes/No/Partially Habitat Objective Central Service Area North Central Service Area Southwestern Service Area Southeastern Service Area Statewide Functional Acres created equal to or greater than Functional Acres Lost Yes No Yes Yes Yes Credits Created equal to or greater than Debits Yes No Yes Yes Yes No Net Loss, Net Gain Preferred Yes No Yes Yes Yes Reserve Account Balance Partially (2,634.57) Partially (737.86) Partially (8,071.50) Partially (481.72) Partially (11,925.65)
+Yes/No/Partially Habitat Objective Central Service Area North Central Service Area Southwestern Service Area Southeastern Service Area Statewide Functional Acres created equal to or greater than Functional Acres Lost Yes No Yes Yes Yes Credits Created equal to or greater than Debits Yes No Yes Yes No No Net Loss, Net Gain Preferred Yes No Yes Yes No Reserve Account Balance Partially (5,051.96) Partially (29,575.97) Partially (9,191.49) Partially (1,686.06) Partially (45,505.48)

-Adaptive management does not just occur at static intervals, it is a fluid process and one that the Program, stakeholders, and interested publics continue to take part on throughout the years (Figure 27).
-Though the process of continual improvement, the Program developers and credit providers learn and implement improvements to protocols, documentation standards, etc. For example, upon request of the 2016 Stewardship Account grant applicants, the Program revised the 2019 grant application process to include a preliminary application from would-be applicants and the Program's preliminary HQT score.
+Adaptive management does not just occur at static intervals, it is a fluid process and one that the Program, stakeholders, and interested publics continue to take part in throughout the years (Figure 27).
+Through the process of continual improvement, the Program developers and credit providers learn and implement improvements to protocols, documentation standards, etc. For example, upon request of the 2016 Stewardship Account grant applicants, the Program revised the 2019 grant application process to include a preliminary application from would-be applicants and the Program's preliminary HQT score.
 With this preliminary information, would-be applicants can assess the habitat quality of the project and the likelihood that it meets MSGOT's priorities.

-During this first adaptive management review, the Program envisions implementing the first minor revision to the HQT basemap to replace individual spatial data layers with the most the most recently available data from the same publicly-available data sources used to create basemap v1.0.
+During this first adaptive management review, the Program envisions implementing the first minor revision to the HQT basemap to replace individual spatial data layers with the most the most recently available data from the same publicly available data sources used to create basemap v1.0.
 For example, the Program is:

-- currently working with an independent contractor to validate proposed project data submitted by developers and determine implementation status, if possible, using the most NAIP aerial imagery and other data sources.
-This is the same contractor hired in 2015 to create the existing disturbance data layer.
+• currently working with an independent contractor to validate proposed project data submitted by developers and determine implementation status, if possible, using the most recent NAIP aerial imagery and other data sources.
+This is the same contractor hired in

+2015 to create the existing disturbance data layer.
 The contractor will also update the anthropogenic disturbance layer with the most current wildfire information, including adding recent burns and removing disturbance where old burns scars are no longer visible.
-Correcting errors in spatial data and updating the 2015 disturbance data using the same independent contractor assures data consistency and quality control, in addition to expertise independent from Program staff; - investigating whether there are any newly-released vegetation layers; - investigating the feasibility of updating the lek density layer originally created using 2015 data with the most current MFWP sage grouse monitoring data;
+Correcting errors in spatial data and updating the 2015 disturbance data using the same independent contractor assures data consistency and quality control, in addition to expertise independent from Program staff;

-• identifying any new scientific literature that warrants material changes to the HQT or policies.
+- investigating whether there are any newly released vegetation layers; - investigating the feasibility of updating the lek density layer originally created using 2015 data with the most current MFWP sage grouse monitoring data; - identifying any new scientific literature that warrants material changes to the HQT or policies.